Exact and high order discretization schemes for Wishart processes and their affine extensions: Exact simulation of Wishart processes

 \section{Exact simulation of Wishart processes}

 In this section, we present a new method to simulate exactly a Wishart process.
-It works without any restriction on the parameters.
+To the best of our knowledge, this is the first exact simulation method for noncentral Wishart distributions that works for any $\alpha\ge d-1$.
 Wishart distributions have been thoroughly studied in statistics when $\alpha \in \N$ (which is then called the number of degrees of freedom).
 Exact simulation methods have already been proposed in that case.
-For instance, Odell and Feiveson~\cite{Odell} have given an exact simulation algorithm for central Wishart distributions based on the Bartlett's decomposition, and Gleser~\cite{Gleser} extends it to any (non-central) Wishart distribution.
-Bru~\cite{Bru} explains also when $\alpha \in \N$ how Wishart processes can be obtained as a square of Ornstein-Uhlenbeck processes on matrices.
+For instance, Odell and Feiveson~\cite{Odell} and Smith and Hocking~\cite{Hocking} have proposed an exact simulation method for central Wishart distributions based on the Bartlett's decomposition.
+Gleser~\cite{Gleser} extends it to any (noncentral) Wishart distribution.
+Bru~\cite{Bru} also explains, when $\alpha\in\N$, how Wishart processes can be obtained as a square of Ornstein--Uhlenbeck processes on matrices.

-Here, our method relies on the identity in law~\eqref{Red_a_Wish_Can} that enables us to focus on the case $b=0$, $a=I^n_d$.
-Then, we show a remarkable splitting of the infinitesimal generator as the sum of commuting operators.
-These operators are associated to SDE that can be solved explicitly on~$\posm$, which enables us to sample any Wishart distribution.
+Here, our method relies on the identity in law (\ref{RedaWishCan}) that enables us to focus on the case $b=0$, $a=I^n_d$.
+Then we show a remarkable splitting of the infinitesimal generator as the sum of commuting operators.
+These operators are associated to SDE that can be solved explicitly on $\posm$, which enables us to sample any Wishart distribution.